The Phantom of the Operetta (1960 film)

-The Phantom of the Operetta (Spanish: El Fantasma de la opereta) is a 1960 Mexican comedy film directed by Fernando Cortés and starring Germán Valdés, Ana Luisa Peluffo and Luis Aldás.
+The Phantom of the Operetta (Spanish: El Fantasma de la opereta) is a 1960 Mexican comedy film directed by Fernando Cortés and starring Germán Valdés 'Tin-Tan', Ana Luisa Peluffo and Luis Aldás.
+The plot is a comedic version inspired by The Phantom of the Opera.

+Story

 A man and his girlfriend take over a run-down theatre, planning to stage musical shows there.
 However the place soon turns out to be haunted.
-The title is a reference to The Phantom of the Opera.